Week 9 Collective Practice and Curatorial Development

 (Designed by Angxuan Li, 404 Collective)

 During the early stage of selecting artworks, I chose The Dreameater, which was later agreed upon by the group and developed into the main visual of the exhibition.
-Through the process of discussing this work, testing its placement, and researching the artist, I gained a deeper understanding of how a single artwork can function within a broader curatorial context.
-I also decided to include this work in my own SICP project, which led me to reconsider how the same artwork can be presented differently depending on the exhibition structure.
+Through discussing this work, testing its placement and researching the artist, I gained a deeper understanding of how a single artwork can function within a broader curatorial context.
+I also decided to include this work in my own SICP project, which made me consider how the same artwork can be presented differently depending on the exhibition structure.

 Reference